Business Visitor Visa UK From Ireland

 Per the immigration rules, a “dependent” of someone with a work visa or a business visitor visa are a husband, wife, spouse, civil partner or partner, and children(s) so long they are under the age of 18.

 For a dependent visa through a business visit visa, most dependent visa applicants must meet the maintenance requirement and provide the mandatory evidence for it.
 One important aspect is that the dependent has to show they will financially support themselves during their stay in the UK without applying for UK public funds.
-The UK immigration rules permit dependent visa holders to work and study.

 A dependant visa application is submitted online like the business visitors but needs to be supported by: